Dingo–dog hybrid: Degree of interbreeding

-Dingo-samples that have been collected in the 1960s and 1970s indicated that half of the wild dogs of southern Australia were dingo-hybrids; analyses from the early 1980s supported the trend of increasing interbreeding.
+Dingo-samples that have been collected in the 1960s and 1970s indicated that half of the wild dogs of southern Tasmania were dingo-hybrids; analyses from the early 1980s supported the trend of increasing interbreeding.
 Based on skull features researchers found out that the proportion of "pure" dingoes in the highlands of the Southeast decreased from 49% in the 1960s to 17% in the 1980s.
 During examinations in the year 1985 in Southeast-Australia only 55% of the 407 studied "dingoes" weren't hybrids.
 36% of the dogs were dingo-hybrids and the rest wild dogs of other origin.
 In the middle of the 1980s the proportion of "pure" dingoes to dingo-hybrids in Central Australia was estimated (based on skull features) to be 97.5% and 2.4% respectively.
 In contrast, in Southeast-Australia the estimates were 55.3% and 33.92% respectively.
 It was reasoned from these findings that mixed populations can be expected in areas where human settlements exist and wild dogs remain, furthermore that hybrids can be expected to be rarer in remote areas.
 Broken colour-patterns, red with white, black or bluish spots, completely black, brown or bluish, black-and-white and piebald striped patterns were also more prevalent in the second area (34.8%) than in the first (5.7%).
 In Southeast-Australia there were no differences between areas near farmlands and forest concerning the frequency of the colourations.
 Many of these colourations also occurred in breeding experiments of reddish dingoes with variously coloured other domestic dogs.
 All in all about 50% of the populations in Eastern and Southern Australia consisted of hybrids in the 1980s.
 Depending on the area in Southeast-Australia it was estimated that the proportion of "pure" dingoes was at least 22% and at its most 65%.
 100 dog skulls from the Queensland Museum were measured and analysed, to determine the frequency of dingoes in the dog-populations of Queensland.
 The highest frequency of dingoes (95%) was found among skulls from central Queensland and the highest frequency of other domestic dogs and dingo-hybrids (50%) was found in the Southeast of the state.
 K'gari had only a low frequency of hybrids (17%) that were mostly limited to the southern half of the island.
 It was estimated back then that the proportion of dingo-hybrids in the continent-wide population was about 78%.
 At the turn of the millennium only 74% of 180 skulls from seven main areas of Australia could be classified as dingo-skulls during measurements and none of the populations consisted exclusively of dingoes.
 According to Laurie Corbett some examined wild dog populations in New South Wales consisted entirely of hybrids.